 So, yeah, the berths are a bit of a squeeze, but it sails super well!

-Discover all our First 30s among our used and new boats ads, and become the owner of this Beneteau boat yourself.
+Discover all our First 30s among our sailboats for sale, and become the owner of this Beneteau boat yourself.

 Trial review written by François Meyer.